 2. Andean Highlands

-As aforementioned, temperatures are lower during this season, which is why it’s considered to be the coldest time of the year, especially if you’re passing the 3,000 meters above sea level.
+As we mentioned earlier, temperatures are lower during this season, especially if you’re over 3,000 meters above sea level.
 For example, in Cusco, the lowest temperature can reach -4°C during the night and 10°C through daytime.
 Consider bringing any of these options if you’re visiting this region:

 - Warm clothes.
 Although rain isn’t expected during this period and days are mostly sunny, make sure to keep you warm throughout your stay.